 Then you need to generate a database migration for Contember Engine:

-npm run contember is a Contember CLI, if you call this command you'll see all the available commands.
+npm run contember is a Contember CLI, if you call this without any arguments you'll see all the available commands.

 migrations:diff command.
 It goes through your schema and generates migration - instructions for Contember how to get from previous state to your new one.